jorgeavergara522/APW-JS-Snake/README.md

     "passport"
     "passport-jwt"
     "validator"

- ***Express is not within node_modules.zip and must be installed on its own if using that folder for required modules.

     - Followed a branch workflow for a while towards start of project - Switched workflow towards end of project (to eliminate excess branches) when we were all more familiar with Github.